-We are very proud of our graphic design majors.
-The vast majority of our students receive jobs within a few months of graduation.
+Our program includes a wide variety of courses in Advertising, Motion Graphics, Publication Design, Letterpress Printmaking, Web Design, Interactive Computer Multimedia, Typography and History of Graphic Design.
 Our Bachelor of Fine Arts in Graphic Design is a professional degree, meaning it has a large number of hours in the major.
 Approximately 80 of the 130 hours a student takes are specifically in art and graphic design.
 This ensures students have as much exposure as possible to various graphic design techniques and processes.
+99% of the undergraduate alumni in the School of the Arts (2014-2016) were employed or pursuing continuing education within 6 months of graduation.
 No minor is required.
-Our program includes a wide variety of courses in Advertising, Motion Graphics, Publication Design, Letterpress Printmaking, Web Design, Interactive Computer Multimedia, Typography and History of Graphic Design.

 Graphic Design as a Career

 Graphic design is a wonderful career because it merges creativity, art, and visual problem solving.
 Graphic design often refers to both the process (designing) by which the communication is created and the products (designs) which are generated.
 Common uses of graphic design include identity (logos and branding), publications (magazines, newspapers and books), print advertisements, posters, billboards, website graphics, and elements and sign and product packaging.
 For example, a product package might include a logo or other artwork, organized text and pure design elements such as images, shapes, and color which unify the piece. (source: Wikipedia).

 You can learn more about graphic design at AIGA.
 If you are unsure about majoring in graphic design you could try contacting a graphic designer in your area and shadow them at work for a day.

 Here are some examples of the amazing places our graduates have worked

 - Richard Attias & Associates